flashcode/msgcheck/README.md

   * punctuation at end of string
   * spelling

-The script can run with either Python 2.x or 3.x.
+The script requires Python >= 2.7.

 Module `python-enchant` is required if spelling is checked (option `-s`).